Prince Bernhard of Lippe-Biesterfeld, Prince Consort of the Netherlands

 Bernhard had one younger brother:

 Bernhard started his education with tutors at home.
-When he was twelve years old, he began to attend a boarding school for boys in Züllichau in the Prussian province of Brandenburg, now Sulechów, Poland.
+When he was twelve years old, he was enrolled in a boarding school for boys in Züllichau in the Prussian province of Brandenburg, now Sulechów, Poland.
 In 1929, he completed his secondary education and studied law at the University of Lausanne, Switzerland and Friedrich-Wilhelm University in Berlin, Germany, now Humboldt University.
 Bernhard then obtained a job at the Parisian subsidiary of the German chemical company IG Farben, where he continued to work until his engagement to Juliana.

 In February 1936, Bernhard attended the Winter Olympics in Garmisch-Partenkirchen in Bavaria, Germany.
 There he met and fell in love with Princess Juliana of the Netherlands, the only child, and heir of Queen Wilhelmina of the Netherlands.
 After Queen Wilhelmina had lawyers draft a very detailed prenuptial agreement that specified exactly what Bernhard could and could not do, the couple’s engagement was announced on September 8, 1936.
 After a civil marriage at The Hague City Hall, a religious marriage was held at the Grote of Sint-Jacobskerk in The Hague, The Netherlands on January 7, 1937.
 Before the wedding, Bernhard had been granted Dutch citizenship and changed the spelling of his name from German to Dutch, and on his wedding day, he became His Royal Highness Prince Bernhard of the Netherlands.